 The sun streamed through the dusty windows onto Lamatte's bed in the Rusty Pick Inn.
 He awoke to the sound of commotion downstairs, and remembered the oncoming tournament.
 Lamatte strolled towards a cracked mirror on the wall and saw his dirty brown face staring back.
 He needed to look presentable.
 He was a Commanding Knight of the Royal Hylian Forces.
 He found his luggage bag and unbuckled the strap.
 Inside was his abandoned armour.
 It still glinted in the sunlight, despite its months of neglect.
 Lamatte grinned and dressed quickly.
 In the mirror, he now saw a dashing young knight, ready to take on the world.

 It was in the dining hall of the inn that he soon realised that the Rusty Pick was also a restaurant.
-The familiar paper lanterns hung from the ceiling and neat varnished tables dotted the room, but each were hidden by the mass of many people, either chatting amongst each other and fighting for food.
+The familiar paper lanterns hung from the ceiling and neat varnished tables dotted the room, but each were hidden by the mass of many people, either chatting amongst each other or fighting for food.
 Lamatte wandered in between the crowds to the buffet table and took a clean white plate.
 Nearby, he heard a man and a woman discussing.

 "Oh yeah, I saw that Meadow White." the man nodded.
-He wore a brown hat, with a rim that overshadowed his face. e was talking to a woman with blonde pigtails resting on each of her shoulders.
+He wore a brown hat, with a rim that overshadowed his face.
+He was talking to a woman with blonde pigtails resting on each of her shoulders.

 "It's gorgeous, isn't it?" she grinned.
 "I'm so jealous of its owner!"